evidentlyai/evidently/docs/book/get-started/tutorial.md

     ProbClassificationPerformanceTab,
 )
 ```
+{% hint style="info" %}
+**What is included in the reports?** You can explore [this section](../reports) to understand the components, statistical tests and metrics included in each report by default.
+{% endhint %}

 ## 3. Prepare the data

 In this example, you will work with `pandas.DataFrames`.
 For simplicity, we take a toy dataset.
-In real use case, you can swap it for the real logs with input data and/or model predictions.
+In the real use case, you can swap it for the real logs with input data, model predictions and true lables, if available.

 Create a `Pandas DataFrame` with the dataset to analyze: